github/codeql/docs/language/learn-ql/python/codeql-library-for-python.rst

    -  ``CallableValue``
    -  ``ModuleValue``

-For more information about these classes, see ":doc:`Pointer analysis and type inference in Python <pointsto-type-infer>`."
+For more information about these classes, see ":doc:`Pointer analysis and type inference in Python <pointer-analysis-and-type-inference-in-python>`."

 Taint-tracking classes
 ----------------------